 It is important to remember that there will be times when the message needs to be delivered face-to-face.
 Parents may need to see your concern and facial expression, and this simply cannot be conveyed very well over the phone.
 Thus, reflect on what the issue is and then reach out to the parent with the best way to talk.

 This may be about an on-going issue in the classroom with the student’s behavior, or it could be about a single occurrence that is just that important, or it could be about the student’s academic performance.
 There are many reasons why a first year teacher or a veteran teacher should meet with parents as partners.
 But, keep in mind that parents are busy and some may not be able to come in and meet.
 They may be working and not be able to meet during your contract hours.
-Don’t assume that these parents “just don’t care.”
+With this in mind, don’t assume that these parents “just don’t care.”

 Now, as a first year teacher, it’s hard to know exactly what to say to parents.
 This is where your mentor teacher or instructional coach can help.
 Do you have a student in the MTSS process?
-Ask your instructional Coach to sit in on the MTSS meeting, or better yet, prepare with your Coach ahead of time and know exactly what you want to share with the family.
+Ask your instructional Coach to sit in on the MTSS meeting.
+By all means, ask to prepare with your Coach ahead of time!
+Doing so will help you know exactly what you want to share with the family.
 Write down talking points for the meeting and be prepared to answer questions the parent may have.
 I promise, your Coach is more than happy to help.

 7. Trying to Do Everything Alone or Not Asking For Help